Digital Nomad Life in Germany

 We asked people in Germany if they could share any humorous cultural blunders they commited.
 They wrote:

 "Yes, but it is really a language mistake.
 My wife was 7mos pregnant and we went to a Spa region to find a hotel to relax and unwind for a couple of days.
 I went in to ask about availability and told the hotel clerk I wanted my wife to be 'Verdorben'.
 I thought I was saying that I wanted to spoil her with a luxurous experience, but apparently it literally means to spoil (ie. go rotten) and in the case of people it means to have them move into less respectable professions (ie. corrupt).
 The clerk was a little surprised especially after my wife came in to check on me.
-We then had a good laugh once she cleared up that I was still practicing new uses for my new found language skills," explained one person living in Cologne, Germany.
+We then had a good laugh once she cleared up that I was still practicing new uses for my new found language skills," remarked one member in Cologne.

 Get Quote